Oral medications for prevention of headaches

-These are sometimes effective in migraine, but can be particularly effective in cluster headaches.
+These are sometimes effective in a migraine but can be particularly effective in cluster headaches.

 These are best in pain due to nerve damage or irritation like neuralgias and are generally well tolerated but sedating.

-These are used at the time of the headache for the express purpose of reduction symptoms at the time.
+These are used at the time of a headache for the express purpose of reduction of symptoms at the time.
 We not only target head pain but also nausea and vertigo.

-Triptans – sumatriptan, naratriptan, rizatriptan, zolmitriptan, almotriptan, eletriptan and frovatriptan
+– sumatriptan, naratriptan, rizatriptan, zolmitriptan, almotriptan, eletriptan, frovatriptan.

 These are mainly available in oral form, but sumatriptan has an injectable form which can be used at home, and both sumatriptan and zolmitriptan have nasal spray forms.

 Non-steroidal anti-inflammatory medications (NSAIDs)

 – ibuprofen, naproxen, diclofenac.